simonmichael/hledger/hledger/Hledger/Cli/Commands/Holdings.md

 Amounts are displayed with their commodity's display precision (unlike lot names, which can show more precision);
 `--round` can select another rounding strategy.
+The percent columns (Weight, UGain%, XIRR) are shown with one decimal digit, or with the display style configured for the `%` commodity (eg by `-c '0.00 %'`).

 With `-O csv` or `-O tsv`, machine-readable output is produced instead: one record per row and commodity, with full account names, age in days,